perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 2 - Windows Configuration and Active Directory Basics.md

 ### Domain
 - Container that holds information about all network resources grouped within it
+- Logical group that share the same Active Directory
 - Every resource is called an <u>object</u>

 ### Multi-Master Replication